Rings of cooperations for hermitian K-theory over finite fields: Trivial Bockstein action

-One may interpret this Ext group in charts by taking the charts for $\text{Ext}_{\euscr{A}^\vee}^{***}(\text{H}_{**}(\text{E}))$, relabeling the filtration $f=n$-line as $f=0$, and then omitting anything below this now filtration 0 line.
-In other words, one slides the $s$-axis up to filtration $f=n$ and truncates all information in lower filtration.
+One may interpret this Ext group in charts by taking the charts for $\text{Ext}_{\euscr{A}^\vee}^{*,*,*}(\text{E})$, relabeling the filtration $f=n$-line as $f=0$, and then omitting anything below this new filtration $f=0$ line.
+In other words, one slides the $s$-axis up to filtration $f=n$, relabels, and truncates all information in lower filtration.

-Notice that $\tau_{\geq n}(\text{Ext}_{\euscr{A}(1)^\vee}^{***}(\text{kq}^{\langle m \rangle}))$ and $\tau_{\geq n}(\text{Ext}^{***}_{\euscr{A}(1)^\vee}(\text{ksp}^{\langle m \rangle}))$ have isolated non-nilpotent $h_1$-towers which are not connected to an $h_0$-tower.
+Notice that $\tau_{\geq n}(\text{Ext}_{\euscr{A}(1)^\vee}^{*,*,*}(\text{kq}^{\langle n\rangle}))$ and $\tau_{\geq n}(\text{Ext}^{*,*,*}_{\euscr{A}(1)^\vee}(\text{ksp}^{\langle n \rangle}))$ have isolated non-nilpotent $h_1$-towers which are not connected to an $h_0$-tower.
 In these cases, we will use the modified truncation $\tau_{\geq n}^{h_1}(-)$ to indicate taking the truncation and then omitting out these isolated $h_1$-towers.
-As an example, we depict $\tau_{\geq 4}(\text{Ext}_{\euscr{A}(1)^\vee}^{***}(\text{kq}^{\langle 2 \rangle}))$ in \Cref{fig:f5_truncation_kqadamscover2} and $\tau_{\geq 4}^{h_1}(\text{Ext}_{\euscr{A}(1)^\vee}^{***}(\text{kq}^{\langle 2 \rangle}))$ in \Cref{fig:f5_h1truncation_kqadamscover2}.
+As an example, we depict $\tau_{\geq 4}(\text{Ext}_{\euscr{A}(1)^\vee}^{*,*,*}(\text{kq}^{\langle 2 \rangle}))$ in \Cref{fig:f5_truncation_kqadamscover2} and $\tau_{\geq 4}^{h_1}(\text{Ext}_{\euscr{A}(1)^\vee}^{*,*,*}(\text{kq}^{\langle 2 \rangle}))$ in \Cref{fig:f5_h1truncation_kqadamscover2}.

-\begin{definition} For $i \geq 0$, let $Z_i^{\mathbb{C}}$ be the $\text{Ext}^{***}_{\euscr{A}(1)^\vee}(\mathbb{M}_2^{\mathbb{C}})$-module defined as follows.
+\begin{definition} For $i \geq 0$, let $Z_i^{\mathbb{C}}$ be the $\text{Ext}^{*,*,*}_{\euscr{A}(1)^\vee}(\mathbb{M}_2^{\mathbb{C}})$-module defined as follows.